to the website of

 Drainage from Soldiers Field has made one section very boggy and one unfortunate member had to call out emergency rescue to tow his car out when it sank into the saturated ground.

-WATER: Please note that the water on the allotments has now been turned off until end March 2021
+WATER: Please note that the water on the allotments is now turned off until end March 2021

 COVID-19 UPDATE wef 5 November 2020